Making Sense: A Guide To Sensory Issues

 Author(s): Rachel Schneider, Sharon Heller

-In this guide, mental health counselor, SPD community advocate, and sensory adult Rachel S. Schneider, M.A., MHC, helps us to make sense of sensory issues.
-Whether you’re someone with sensory issues, a loved one supporting a sensory person, a professional, or someone that is curious about unusual and complex sensory experiences, this guide will answer your questions about life with sensory processing differences.
+In this guide, mental health counselor, SPD community advocate, and sensory adult Rachel S. Schneider MA, MHC, helps us to make sense of sensory issues.
+Whether you're someone with sensory issues, a loved one supporting a sensory person, a professional, or someone who is curious about unusual and complex sensory experiences, this guide will answer your questions about life with sensory processing differences.

 Illustrations by Kelly Dillon of the humorous illustrated sensory blog, Eating Off Plastic.